mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

   and add wiki remotes.
 The following routine describes the general process for all repositories except `G-Node/Info.wiki`.
 A convenience script can be found further down.

-  - all wikis should be initialized first via the web service, if this has not been done yet:
+  - all wikis for the gallery repositories should be initialized first via the web service; if this has not been done yet:
     - access bc.g-node.org/[owner]/[reponame]/wiki
-    - create a page
+    - create a default wiki page
-  - clone a repository locally; use the appropriate port number
+  - clone the gallery repositories locally; use the appropriate port number

     ```bash
     REPO_OWNER=[e.g. BernsteinConference]